 - Take this drug at the same time of day.

-- Your pharmacist will need to mix this drug before you get it.
+- Your pharmacist or other health care provider will need to mix this drug before you get it.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.